cloudiator/cloudiator.github.io/_docs/tutorial_application.md

 - the load balancer scripts takes multiple application server ip's as argument.

 This leads to the following scripts, also available at [Github](https://github.com/dbaur/mediawiki-tutorial/tree/master/scripts/shell).
-This scripts rely on apt-get to install packages, and were only tested on Ubuntu 14.04 LTS.
+These scripts rely on apt-get to install packages, and were only tested on Ubuntu 14.04 LTS.

 Each of these scripts provides the following functions by using the depicted arguments: